muni127/Twitter-Scraper/README.md

 # Usage

-Run the following from the project's folder:
+Run the following from the project's folder

 ```shell
 npm start